AaaronYi/CodeBuster/README.md

 ## Code Plagiarism Detector

+Note: not all files could be uploaded due to file size limmitations on GitHub.

 **Overview**
 Academic dishonesty in programming courses is evolving.
 Students now disguise plagiarism with methods like variable renaming, loop/recursion swaps, or library substitution.
 This project builds a multilayered AI system that catches plagiarism at different levels: